Updated: Sep 17, 2021

 I'm still taking photos.
 It's great to be able to photograph the things that fascinate me.
 I've been photographing all my rocks and crystals lately.
 There's no artsy meaning to these photos, but there doesn't need to be.
 This is my life as much as my weird self-portraits.

-Overall, I hate to be That Person going on about 'gratitude,' but I really am grateful for 2020.
+Overall, I hate to be That Person going on about 'gratitude' (I feel a bit nauseous even writing that) but I really am grateful that I've had the privilege of staying alive and occupied in 2020.
 Studying from home isn't how I dreamed of studying planetary science, but I can't complain when it's kept my mum safe and I've got the chance to study it at all.
 Staying home has forced me to reflect on my past adventures and experiences, how grateful I am for them and how I once thought I'd never make it past 16, let alone 26 and how glad I am that I have.
 I can't complain as long as I'm doing things I love, whether it's taking photos, learning about balls of rocks and gas in a void or writing another 500,000 words of Pokémon fanfic...

 Hammerlocke Emo Night